2008 Pacific typhoon season: Typhoon Fung-wong (Igme)

-On July 23 the Japan Meteorological Agency (JMA) started to issue WWJP25 warnings on a minor Tropical Depression which was located to the east of the Philippines.
-Early the next morning PAGASA named the depression as Igme.
-The Joint Typhoon Warning Center (JTWC) then initiated issuing advisories on the Tropical Depression designating it as Tropical Depression 09W.
-Later that day the JMA began to issue full advisories on the tropical depression whilst the JTWC upgraded the depression to tropical storm status.
-The JMA then designated it as Tropical Storm Fung-wong on July 25.
+On July 23, the Japan Meteorological Agency (JMA) began issuing WWJP25 warnings for a minor tropical depression located east of the Philippines.
+Early the next day, PAGASA named the system Igme.
+Shortly afterward, the Joint Typhoon Warning Center (JTWC) began issuing advisories, designating it as Tropical Depression 09W.
+Later that day, the JMA started issuing full advisories, while the JTWC upgraded the system to a tropical storm.
+The JMA subsequently named it Tropical Storm Fung-wong on July 25.
+Fung-wong continued to intensify, becoming a severe tropical storm on the morning of July 26.
+Later that day, both the JTWC and PAGASA upgraded it to a typhoon, although the JMA did not do so until early the following day.
+Late on July 27, Fung-wong reached peak winds of 95 kn, equivalent to a strong Category 2 typhoon on the Saffir–Simpson scale.
+It later made landfall in Taiwan near the border of Hualien County and Taitung County as a typhoon.
+PAGASA then issued its final advisory as the storm moved out of its area of responsibility.

-Fung-wong then carried on intensifying and during the morning off July 26 Fung-wong became a severe tropical storm.
-Later that day both the JTWC and PAGASA upgraded Fung-wong to Typhoon status.
-However the JMA did not upgrade Fung-wong to Typhoon Status until early the next morning.
-Late on July 27 Fung-wong reached its peak wind speeds of 95 kn which is equivalent to a strong category two Typhoon on the Saffir–Simpson hurricane scale.
-Later that day Fung-wong made landfall on Taiwan near the border of Hualien County and Taitung County as a Typhoon.
-PAGASA then released their final advisory on Fung-wong as it had moved out of PAGASA's area of responsibility.
+Early on July 28, Fung-wong emerged into the Taiwan Strait from Changhua County, having weakened to a severe tropical storm, while the JTWC downgraded it to a tropical storm.
+The system later made a second landfall over mainland China, after which the JTWC issued its final warning.
+The JMA continued issuing advisories, downgrading Fung-wong to a tropical storm on July 29.
+Later that day, the JMA ended full advisories as the system weakened into a tropical depression, though it continued monitoring the depression in its WWJP25 warnings until issuing its final warning the following day.